MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/adding-and-removing-extensions/README.md

 ## Adding an extension

-1. Make sure you are running the latest Windows Insider Flights.
-The Slow ring is sufficient.

-2. Open Microsoft Edge and    type 'about:flags' into the address bar.
+1. Open Microsoft Edge and type 'about:flags' into the address bar.

 2. Select the "Enable extension developer features" checkbox.